 We often spend a substantial amount of our day working, so it’s inevitable that:

 • a workplace with high levels of stress and presenteeism (when someone feels they have to be at work but are not being fully productive) can affect someone’s mental health.
-This can lead to burnout and exhaustion
+This can lead to burnout and exhaustion.

-• people experiencing mental ill health, or, major life changes or challenges, such as bereavementrelationship problemshaving a babydebt or a workplace restructure may struggle at work for periods of time
+• people experiencing mental ill health, or, major life changes or challenges, such as bereavementrelationship problemshaving a babydebt or a workplace restructure, may struggle at work for periods of time.

 Working can sometimes have a negative effect on someone’s mental health but it can also have a very positive one as well.
 A supportive, inclusive workplace can help to prevent new mental health problems and support people struggling with their mental health to stay at work and thrive.